middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/grades-transcripts.md

 #### **8\.
 College Honors** {#chonors}

-**a.** _**College Scholar:**_ semester grade point average of 3.60 or higher for students taking four or more full-credit courses, with no grade below B-.

-**b.** _**Dean's List:**_ semester grade point average of 3.30 or higher for students taking four or more full-credit courses, with no grade below B-.
+**a.** _**Dean's List:**_ students completing at least 4 graded credits with a semester grade point average in the top 15% of full-time student enrollment at Middlebury College each semester (not summer or schools abroad programs).

-**c.** _**Graduation honors**_ (on the basis of cumulative grades from the Middlebury undergraduate, summer, and overseas schools, all other approved programs abroad, and approved programs of domestic off-campus study):
+**b.** _**Graduation honors**_ (on the basis of cumulative grades from the Middlebury undergraduate, summer, and schools abroad, all other approved programs abroad, and approved programs of domestic off-campus study), students receive the highest of these honors which they qualify for:

-**i.** _Cum laude:_ graduation average of 3.40 or higher
+**i.** _Cum laude:_ students in the top 30% of the graduating class

-**ii.** _Magna cum laude:_ graduation average of 3.60 or higher
+**ii.** _Magna cum laude:_ students in the top 15% of the graduating class

-**iii.** _Summa cum laude:_ graduation average of 3.80 or higher
+**iii.** _Summa cum laude:_ students in the top 2% of the graduating class

 Standards for graduation honors are the same for all students eligible for a degree, regardless of the number of courses taken at Middlebury.

-Except for valedictory and salutatory honors, no class rank is computed for official College purposes.
-Transfer students are not eligible for valedictory or salutatory honors.
+No class rank is computed for any other official College purposes.
+All student GPAs are truncated to two decimal points for the determination of graduation honors.
+The minimum GPA for each graduation honor is determined by the Office of the Registrar following the criteria established above.
+Graduation honors are awarded using the minimum GPA values by honors category as calculated on March 1 of the calendar year of graduation.

 Students who have received official College discipline as a result of academic dishonesty are ineligible for graduation honors.